 Recently, I have given up gardening journalism, in order to concentrate full-time on writing books and lecturing.
-My latest book is published on 7 March, 2013.
-It's called A Green and Pleasant Land; How England's Gardeners Fought the Second World War (Hutchinson, £20 hardback, with e-book also available).
+My latest book was published on 7 March, 2013.
+It's called A Green and Pleasant Land; How England's Gardeners Fought the Second World War (Hutchinson, £20 hardback, with a paperback edition due to come out on 27 March, 2014, £9.99).
 The book looks at civilian life during the Second World War, as viewed through the prism of gardening, both public and private.
 In the process, I hope it sheds light on larger issues, such as the relationship between government and people, as well as propaganda and myth, the role of women, the reach of science, and the destruction of 'private service' gardening and the country house.
 It has been fascinating to research and write, and I hope it explodes a few dearly-held myths, for example about the success of the Dig for Victory campaign.

 I speak on gardening-related subjects to horticultural clubs and societies all over the British Isles.
 I am on the RHS Register of Speakers.
 I am known for a lively and well-informed style, suitable for a variety of audiences.